 These rods are better than that.
 These are rods you'll want to use all the time.
 Think of them as convenient rods.
 Think of them as "go to" rods.
 If you get one, chances are it will be the rod you reach for wherever you go.

 Some anglers (I think mostly bass guys who fish from boats) have a bias against multi-piece rods.
 Not me.
-I love my 4-piece RZI50UL-4!
-If I am going to fish lures, more often than not, that's the rod I'll fish.
-It is just so convenient, but that's not the only reason it's the rod I fish with most.
+I loved my 4-piece Tenryu Rayz Integral!
+But I sold it.
+Sold it?
+Why?

 The RZI50UL-4 is the Rayz Integral Twitchin' model.
 It is a rod designed for light lines (1-4 lb) and light lures (1-6g) in the headwaters.
 The action will give you a lively fight with headwaters fish, but there is enough power in the butt section to handle the occasional surprisingly large fish.